 Create a moss pole for your indoor climbing plant in under an hour with just a few simple tools and supplies.

 Before Getting Started

 Before getting started on this project, ensure that you have all of your tools and supplies lined up and ready to go, and a workspace prepared.
 This project can get a little bit messy, so it is a good idea to complete it outside or on a protective surface like a tarp or work mat.
 You will also want to pre-measure the wooden dowel, pole, or PVC pipe that you will be using as the main support for your moss pole and cut it to size.
-The finished moss pole should be at least 1-2 feet taller than your plant, keeping in mind that at least 6-12 inches of the moss pole will be beneath the soil in order to hold the pole in place in the pot.
+The finished moss pole should be at least 1 to 2 feet taller than your plant, keeping in mind that at least 6 to 12 inches of the moss pole will be beneath the soil to hold the pole in place in the pot.

 This DIY project uses sphagnum moss, which should always be handled while wearing protective gloves.

 Equipment / Tools

 - Rubber gloves

 - A pole, wooden dowel, or PVC pipe